-How Much Does It REALLY Cost To Raise a Dog
+How Much Does It REALLY Cost To Own a Dog???

-How Much Does it Cost to Raise a Dog Basics
+How Much Does it Cost to Own a Dog Basics

 Let's assume for a moment that you are GIVEN a puppy so there are no acquisition fees.

 Let's also assume you're only spending on the basics:

 - You buy the cheapest dog food.

 - You get the most basic medical care (vaccines, flea protection, heart-worm prevention, ear care, and very basic dental care).

 - You do all the dog grooming yourself (nail clippings, dog baths, hair detangling, etc).